Prenatal Massage: What to Expect When You’re Expecting Relaxation

 Expecting mothers will likely all agree, carrying that little bundle of joy isn’t always so joyful.
 Back pain, discomfort, and fatigue are all associated with pregnancy and a great way to alleviate these discomforts is with a trip to the spa.
 While many spa treatments are safe for expecting mothers, including manicures, pedicures, and facials, perhaps the most beneficial and relaxing is prenatal massage.

-Prenatal massage can relieve back pain and improve sleep and mood, as well as decrease stress and reduce labor complications.
 Prenatal massage is best given while you lie on your side propped up by pillows.
 Neck and shoulder massage is a safe sitting-up option, as well.
 Before booking your massage be sure to check that your therapist has extensive experience practicing massage on pregnant women and contact your doctor before your treatment to make sure she signs off on your trip to the spa.

 - Avoid contrast hydrotherapy (alternating hot and cold pools or rooms).
 Constant temperatures are best.